Angelvicks/Tutorials/README.md

 This is a repository for all the tutorials I learned at Mavou Consulting in order to not forget and come back to it later

 # How to forward WSL port to Host port
-Active powershell script withe command below Get-ExecutionPolicy
+Active powershell script with this command; Get-ExecutionPolicy

 ## Forward port